FREE SHIPPING on orders over $75 International: over $250

 Another marker of its authenticity is an intriguing feature - Tiao Sha (跳砂).
 This term refers to "jumping sand", and as its name suggests, it captures a moment from the teapot's creation process.

-The Yixing clay, from which these teapots are crafted, possesses a gritty, sand-like character.
+The Yixing clay from which these teapots are crafted has a gritty, sand-like texture.
 This texture is inherent to ZiSha, setting it apart from other clay types.
-However, it's during the firing process in the kiln that Tiao Sha makes its appearance.
+However, it's during the firing process in the kiln that Tiao Sha appears.
 As the teapot is exposed to intense heat, the Yixing clay undergoes natural shrinkage.
-Now, imagine larger ZiSha grains on the surface feeling the heat-induced squeeze.
+Now, imagine larger ZiSha grains on the surface, feeling the heat-induced squeeze.
 They sometimes can't withstand this pressure, causing them to pop off.
 The result is minute holes dotting the teapot's surface, often hard to notice but significant in their own right.

 Bao Zi: Tiny Bumps on Yixing Teapot